robertjskelton/robertjskelton.github.io/_posts/2020-01-10-myChevrolet-Android-App-Vulnerabilities.markdown

 You can also view other trips from the same day, or select other days to see location data and driving habits
 ![App](/images/mychevy/5.jpg)

 This is a major security flaw.
 Chevrolet and GM need a process to verify that owners of cars linked to app still own their car regularly.
-I have reported this security issue to GM on HackerOne.
+I have reported this security issue to [GM on HackerOne](https://hackerone.com/gm), there is no bug bounty for GM vulnerabilities.